dmhenaopa/holberton-system_engineering-devops/0x01-shell_permissions/README.md

 + 4-empty: Creates an empty file called hello.
 + 5-execute: Adds execute permission to the owner of the file hello.
 + 6-multiple_permissions: Adds execute permission to the owner and the group owner, and read permission to other users, to the file hello.
++ 7-everybody: Adds execution permission to the owner, the group owner and the other users, to the file hello.